inviqa/chef-php-extra/README.md

 ## default

+The default recipe does not execute any funcitonality.

 ## development

+Installs and configures a standard set of tools used in development of PHP projects.
+This will install the standard set of static code analysis tools for PHP as well as testing and quality assurance tools.

 ## module_dev

+Installs the php5_dev module that is required by xdebug.

 ## module_soap

+Installs php5_soap as it is a commonly used module that is not part of the Opscode PHP module.

 ## module_xml

+Installs php5_xml as it is a commonly used module that is not part of the Opscode PHP module.

 ## pear

+Upgrades PEAR using PEAR.

 ## PHP_CodeBrowser

+Installs PHP_CodeBrowser with PEAR so that is can be used to generate a GUI to interact with the source code and static code analysis results.

 ## PHP_CodeSniffer

+Installs PHP_CodeSniffer using PEAR with the standard sniffs PEAR and Zend.

 ## PHP_Depend

+Installs PHP_Depend with PEAR so that it can be used in Jenkins.

 ## PHP_PMD

+Installs PHP_PMD with PEAR so that it can be used in Jenkins.

 ## phpcpd

+Installs phpcpd which allows you to identify and duplicate code within your PHP project.

 ## PhpDocumentor

+Installs PhpDocumentor so that you can generate API documentation for you code.

 ## phploc

+Installs phploc so that you can gather statistics about your PHP code.

 ## PHPUnit

+Installs PHPUnit and dependencies for unit testing your PHP code.

 ## vfsStream

+Installs vfsStream which allows you to create mock file system resources for unit testing.

 ## xdebug

+Installs and configures xdebug so that it provides more details stack traces for any error output. xdebug is configured to connect back to a debugger at the host machine initiating the request.

 ## zendframework

+Installs the latest build of Zend Framework 1.x as system wide resource with PEAR.

 # Usage